Maumagnaguagno/MindFreak/README.md

 # MindFreak
 A BrainFuck interpreter with bytecode support and language converter

 Started this project during October 2013 to see something easy to parse for a change.
 The goals was to understand how much could be optimized from the source.
 Ended up discovering a lot of crazy ideas about bytecode and macro optimizations.
 Really fun to do in a weekend, would take a lifetime to master though.
+Most of my work was inspired by [Nayuki] and the awesome implementation of a Mandelbrot fractal by Erik Bosman.

 ### What is this?
 BrainFuck is a simple language with almost the minimal set of instructions somebody needs to do anything.
 The idea is that you are in control of a Turing machine without abstractions, like variables and function libraries, only being able to move the pointer/head and writing to the current cell in the tape.
 You only have access to this set of instructions: